MaterializeInc/materialize/doc/developer/reading.md

 * How NOT to Measure Latency [[web](https://www.youtube.com/watch?v=lJ8ydIuPFeU)]

-A youtube talk by Gil Tene about common pitfalls encountered in measuring latency and response time behavior.
+  A YouTube talk by Gil Tene about common pitfalls encountered in measuring latency and response time behavior.

 * [Developer guide: submitting and reviewing changes](guide-changes.md)